Lee01-bit/Node.js-project/readMe.txt

 Node.js ReadMe
 The first thing i did was to create 2 functions that will be reading and writing my files usung the fs module.

 TERMS
-parse - converst the data into a JSON object stringify - Converst the JSON object into a string for the browser to read it parseInt - covert my string into a Integer split - This splits the URL into different sections to that your code can read it
+parse - converts the data into a JSON object stringify - Converst the JSON object into a string for the browser to read it parseInt - covert my string into a Integer split - This splits the URL into different sections to that your code can read it